0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 $ npx hardhat starknet-compile-cairo1 [PATH...]
 ```

-All Starknet cairo1 contracts in the default contracts directory are compiled.
+Compiles Starknet cairo1 contracts in the provided contracts directory.
 Paths can be files and directories.

 ### `starknet-verify`